Virtual ward: Discharge

-Future plans
+Future plans in Croydon

 Pilots were conducted most notably at Croydon, Dudley, Warwickshire and Wandsworth.
 There are some variations in the way the virtual ward operates – for example, Warwickshire use a nurse-led model, whereas Wandsworth employ salaried GPs to manage their patients.
 Dudley uses what has been termed a 'collaborative' model, whereby GPs and community nurses work much more closely together, sharing the clinical workload.
 This collaborative approach generated both a reduction in secondary care usage, and a reduction in the GPs workload.

 As reductions in healthcare funding affect budgets, there has been interest in virtual wards and risk stratification, with attention to the Dudley PCT virtual ward model, developed by Brian Bostock, Carl Beet and Derek Hunter.
 Unlike previous virtual ward models, the Dudley model incorporates a cross-service borough wide strategy that based on initial data appears effective in achieving positive health outcomes whilst providing cost effectiveness to health budgets.

-NHS (England) announced in April 2022 a national ambition to have at least 40 virtual beds per 100,000 population by December 2023.
-This would include partnerships with independent sector healthcare providers.